Specimen Collection & Handling

 - Specimens that appear contaminated, damaged or have leaked in transit are unacceptable.
 A repeat specimen will be requested.

 - Results are delivered daily, Monday through Friday to local physician's offices, skilled nursing facilities and other designated areas in Butte.
-Result of out-of-town requests will be mailed.
-FAX services are available.
+Results for out-of-town requests will be faxed.

 - Outpatient results will be phone to the physician's office upon request.
 Outpatient critical values are phoned to physician or designee automatically.
 Inpatient critical values are phoned to floor.

 - Results of laboratory rests will be reported as soon as possible in all cases.
 Remember, some tests are sent out and others are run according to schedule.

 - No results will be given to the patient unless specifically request by physician.
 Reports are given to the physician or the physician's representative.